-Available for: First-Class Mail, First-Class Package Service and Priority Mail (except Critical Mail).
+Available for: First-Class Mail, First-Class Package Service and Priority Mail.

 Insurance is not available for items with no value.
 Insurance is provided and included in the Registered Mail fee for items valued up to a maximum liability of \$25,000.
-Handling charges apply for articles valued over \$25,000.
+Handling charges apply for articles valued over \$50,000.